ChanhoKim9848/social-media-app/README.md

 Users can register and log in using their email or Google accounts.

  - Lucia authentication
-For a default authentication, we used a Lucia authentication library.
-The Lucia auth is easier to use than other authentication libraries such as firebase auth, OAuth, NextAuth since it has beginner friendly documentations.
+For sign in, we used a Lucia authentication library.
+The Lucia auth is easier to use than other authentication libraries such as Firebase auth, OAuth, NextAuth since it has beginner friendly documentations.
-Lucia provides a straightforward API that allows developers to handle authentication without the complexity and customize UI and also strong authentication methods like password hashing (bcrypt) and token-based authentication (JWT), with minimal boilerplate code.
+Lucia provides a straightforward API that allows developers to handle authentication without the complexity and customize design and provides strong authentication methods like password hashing (bcrypt) and token-based authentication (JWT), with minimal boilerplate code.

 - Google OAuth 2.0
-With just a few lines of code, you can quickly integrate a secure authentication system into your app, saving time and effort compared to building complex authentication mechanisms from scratch.
-Since many users already have Google accounts, signing in via Google is straightforward, allowing users to log in easily with just one click.
-Additionally, Google Cloud Authentication simplifies the process of accessing user data, making sign-ups and logins seamless and efficient.
+For google sign in, we used google oauth 2.0 since it needs a few lines of code which can quickly integrate a secure authentication system into the app, saving time and effort compared to building complex authentication mechanisms from scratch.
+Google Cloud Authentication simplifies the process of accessing user data, making sign-ups and logins seamless and efficient.

 ### Home Page:
 Upon logging in, users are greeted with a home page featuring a left-side menu bar with buttons for Home, Notifications, Messages, and Bookmarks.